From this page you can find replies to the following frequently asked questions

 Yes, you can leave the field empty if there is no valid website available in English where the information could be verified.
 And no, as course descriptions are not obligatory and will not influence your eligibility, your university does not need to verify them.

 Yes.
 However, arrived paper application documents will only be checked together with the submitted online application.
-We will inform you that we have received your paper documents, but not check them until you submit your online application.
+We will inform you that we have received your paper documents, but not check them further until you submit your online application.

 No. SECCLO has a joint admission process, which is organized by the coordinating university, Aalto University.
 You will apply to SECCLO programme following the instructions available at How to apply page.
 You will be asked about your second-year specialization preferences in the online application form, but if selected to SECCLO, you will be first admitted only to the first-year university, Aalto.

 The final selection of the second-year specialization (offered by KTH, NTNU, DTU, UT or EURECOM) will take place during the first-year spring semester.
-The selection will be based on the student’s study success during the first semester studies at Aalto University and on the student’s motivation for studies in the specialization area.
+The selection will be based on the study success during the first semester studies at Aalto University and on the student’s motivation and suitability for studies in the specialization area.
 For some further information on the selection process, please see Selection of second-year specialization.

-Your apply for the Erasmus Mundus scholarships when you apply to the programme.
+You apply for the Erasmus Mundus scholarships when you apply to the programme.
 Our online application form has a separate tab called “Scholarships” where you choose the scholarships you apply for or whether you want to apply to SECCLO as a self-funded student.

 In order to maximize your chances of getting a scholarship, pay attention to preparing the best possible application and justify why you would be a good candidate to the programme, not only for the scholarship.